-The Florida insurance claim attorneys at Danahy & Murray, P.A. can help you with the claim process, from preparation and documentation of events and damage, to the final settlement.
+The Florida insurance claim attorneys at Danahy & Murray, P.A. can help you with the claim process, from preparation and documentation of events and damage, to the final payment.
 We can help you review your policy to locate coverage, coordinate inspections by experts, and assist in the submission of the claim.
-If litigation is necessary and appropriate following the completion of the claim process, we can promptly initiate suit or appraisal in order to enforce your contract rights in the courts.
+If litigation is necessary following the completion of the claim process, we can promptly initiate suit or appraisal in order to enforce your contract rights in the courts.

-- Claim denials
+- Claim denial

-- Claim delays
+- Claim delay

 - False statements to the insured

 - Withholding payments

 - Persuasion against the hiring of third parties, such as public adjusters